Dan Collison

 Design principles workshop

-Creating a new design language for a flagship product can be a delicate endeavour.
+The creation of a new design language for a flagship product must be handled carefully.

 The best way to cure post-design pushback and conflicting feedback is to prevent the entire thing from happening, pre-design.

-I ran a workshop to allow each stakeholder to publicly express their design-based values.
+I ran a workshop to allow each stakeholder to publicly express their design-based preferences.

-They did this by showing screenshots of their favourite products - and talking about the features and what it was that made them good.
+They did this by sharing screenshots of their favourite products and talking about the styles and features that made them so enjoyable to use.

 I assured the stakeholders that the principles would be referred to and implemented in the creation of the new design language.

-The session achieved a state whereby each stakeholder was able to see that their values were largely shared by the collective and acknowledged by the designer.
+The session achieved a state whereby every stakeholder was able to see that their design-based values were understood and acknowledged.

 Workshop Miro board